fontm2/SecureVPSsetup/README.md

 sudo nano /etc/ssh/sshd_config
 ````

-on your remote server: The following fields need to be uncommented and or changed to (we set a new ssh port as most attempts to login via ssh will try port 22 first. the new port should be a high number port not used by aptos like 45789.
+on your remote server: The following fields need to be uncommented and or changed to (we set a new ssh port as most attempts to login via ssh will try port 22 first. the new port should be a high number port not used by the application you will run like 45453.
 Note: firewall such as ufw should not be active here.
 If it is, first allow the new ssh port before you you logout of your remote server):
 ````
-Port 45789
+Port 45453
 PermitRootLogin no
 MaxAuthTries 3
 PubkeyAuthentication yes